judyliou/TripScheduler/README.md

 # TripScheduler
-a trip scheduler made with flask and deployed on aws lambda
+A trip scheduler developed Flask and deployed on AWS Lambda
 ## What does it use?
-AWS: dynamodb, s3, personalize, lambda
+AWS: Dynamodb, S3, Personalize, Lambda

 Zappa